 Figure 12-3 File Visibility Granted to Trustees

-These differences in access control approaches can become problems when you try to share files between NCP users and Linux users that rely on the POSIX rights for their access (Local and SSH).
+These differences in access control approaches can become problems when you try to share files between NCP users and Linux users that rely on the POSIX rights for their access (Local, SSH, and Samba users).
 In order for the Linux/POSIX users to access files, they need to be granted read and execute (r and x) rights through the group and other mode bits for subdirectories along the path up to the root of the volume.
 This gives them the right to see and read all files in those directories up to the root.
 This is unlike NCP rights on NetWare, where users see only the subdirectory path to the locations where they have been granted trustee rights.
 For shared volumes, NetWare users should be aware that Linux/POSIX users might have more rights to files and subdirectories than NCP users do.

 Because the NetWare model is secure/private until granted specific rights, all files and subdirectories created by NCP clients have the following POSIX security permissions: